mantidproject/mantid/docs/source/algorithms/MaskDetectors-v1.rst

 detectors listed are masked and the mask must be specified by a DetectorList or MaskedWorkspace.

 All but the first property are optional and at least one of them must be set.
-If several are set, the first will be used.
+If several are set, the combination of them will be used

-The set of detectors to be masked can be given as a list of either spectrum numbers, detector IDs or workspace indices.
+The set of detectors to be masked can be given as a list of either spectrum numbers, detector IDs, workspace indices or workspace indexes range.
 The list should be set against the appropriate property.

+If workspace indexes range is provided alone, the workspace is masked within this range.

+If workspace indexes range is provided in combination with any other masking property, only the indexes in this range are masked.

 Mask Detectors According To Instrument
 ######################################